RaMcDaniel/odin-recipes/README.md

 # odin-recipes
-This is a simple website to demonstrate HTML, CSS, and GIT skills.
+This is a simple website to demonstrate HTML, CSS, and Git skills.